Eddy Usage

 Z

-is not important; you only need to adjust the nozzle height to an appropriate height -
+after executing this command is not important; you only need to adjust the nozzle to the correct height -

 Follow the prompts in the